dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 3. Serializing data into a flatbuffer.
 4. Deserializing the flatbuffer.

+!!! note

+    The tutorial is structured so it is mostly language agnostic, with language specifics in code blocks for providing more specific context.
+Additionally, this tries to cover the major parts and type system of flatbuffers to give a general overview.
+Its not expected to be an exhaustive list of all features, or provide the best way to do things.

 ## FlatBuffers Schema (`.fbs`)

 To start working with FlatBuffers, you first need to create a